Swansea: Sport

-Plans
+Future plans

-Swansea City Centre is undergoing a £1 billion transformation scheme.
+Swansea city centre is undergoing a £1 billion transformation scheme.
 A large area of the city is earmarked for redevelopment.
 A new city-centre retail precinct is planned involving demolition of the dilapidated St. David's Shopping Centre which has three or four traders, about 13% of the retail space in the centre and the Quadrant Shopping Centre.
 Including relocation of the Tesco Superstore near to the city's Sainsbury's store in Parc Tawe, the new retail precinct will be almost four times the size of the Quadrant Centre.
 The city centre is also being brightened up with street art and new walkways, along with the first phase of the David Evans – Castle Street development.
 New green spaces will be provided in conjunction with the proposed Quadrant Square and Grand Theatre Square.
 Redevelopment of the Oxford Street car park and Lower Oxford Street arcades are also planned.

 At the sea front, The Tower, Meridian Quay is now Wales's tallest building at a height of 107 m with a restaurant on the top (29th) floor.
 It was under construction adjacent Swansea Marina until 2010.

 Economy

 Swansea originally developed as centre for metals and mining, especially the copper industry, from the beginning of the 18th century.
 The industry reached its apogee in the 1880s, when 60% of the copper ores imported to Britain were smelted in the Lower Swansea valley.
 However, by the end of the Second World War these heavy industries were in decline, and over the post-war decades Swansea shared in the general trend towards a post-industrial, service sector economy.

 Of the 105,900 people estimated to work within the City and County of Swansea, over 90% are employed in the service sectors, with relatively high shares (compared to the Welsh and UK averages) in public administration, education & health and banking, finance & insurance, and correspondingly high proportions of employment in occupations associated with the service sector, including professional, administrative/secretarial and sales/customer service occupations.
 The local authority believes this pattern reflects Swansea's role as a service centre for South West Wales.

 Economic activity and employment rates in Swansea were slightly above the Welsh average in October 2008, but lower than the UK average.
 In 2005, GVA per head in Swansea was £14,302 – nearly 4% above the Welsh average but 20% below the UK average.
 Median full-time earnings in Swansea were £21,577 in 2007, almost identical to the Welsh average.

 Swansea is home to the DVLA headquarters in Morriston, which employs around 6,000 people in the city.
 Other major employers in the city are Admiral Group, HSBC, Virgin Media, Swansea Bay University Health Board, BT and Amazon.co.uk.
-Virgin Atlantic also maintains its largest worldwide contact centre in Swansea; including reservations, sales, baggage claims, and customer relations.
+Virgin Atlantic also maintains its largest worldwide contact centre in Swansea; including reservations, sales, baggage claims and customer relations.